Ogle County Staff

 Kelly performed her clinicals in both the outpatient rehabilitation and inpatient, skilled nursing settings.
 Prior to joining Ogle County Physical Therapy, she worked in outpatient orthopedics at KSB.
 Kelly is a certified clinician in Augmented Soft Tissue Mobilization (ASTYM®) for treating tendonitis type conditions.
-She has also completed Kinesio Taping classes 1 & 2 with plans to take Kineso Taping 3 to become a Certified Kineso Taping Practioner (CKTP).
+In 2012, Kelly passed the examinations to be certified as a Kinesio Taping Practitioner (CKTP).
 She looks forward to continuing her physical therapy education, by attending various courses that will further enhance her knowledge in orthopedic and sports therapy.

 In her free time she enjoys spending time with her family, reading, scrapbooking, playing with her three dogs and enjoys spending time with her son and watching him grow and change every day.

 Kim Girton, ATC, BS joined the staff at Ogle County Physical Therapy in 2004.
 Kim attended college at Trinity International University and graduated with her Bachelor of Arts degree in Sports Medicine and Athletic Training.
 Kim has extensive experience in athletic training to her position at Ogle County Physical Therapy including work at the collegiate level.
 She is responsible for providing daily coverage to the athletes, evaluating and treating injured athletes, and also providing game coverage for Byron High School's extensive sporting event schedule.